ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

   - The script uses [gh](https://gh.r-lib.org/) to get the issue, and [rtoot](https://schochastics.github.io/rtoot) to post it
   - Then the script closes the issue
-  - Multiple posts are separated by 5 min[^2]
+  - Multiple posts are separated by 5 min

-[^2]: Although this might benefit from using the Mastodon API scheduler, as waiting 5 min between posts in an Action still uses 5 Action minutes 🤔

 ### Why use this workflow?